TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _cache-tags:
     -   *Cache Tags*

-        Cache Tags are labels assigned to cache entries to facilitate the management and invalidation of cached data.
+        Cache tags are labels assigned to cache entries to facilitate the management and invalidation of cached data.

     ..  _certification--t-cc--t-cd--t-ci--t-ce:
-    -   *Certification (T3CC, T3CD, T3CI, T3CE)*
+    -   *Certification (TCCC, TCCD, TCCI, TCCE)*

-        Certifications in the TYPO3 ecosystem, such as T3CC (Consultant), T3CD (Developer), T3CI (Integrator), and T3CE (Editor) confirm the proficiency of developers and integrators in various aspects of TYPO3 CMS.
+        Certifications in the TYPO3 ecosystem, such as TCCC (Consultant), TCCD (Developer), TCCI (Integrator), and TCCE (Editor) confirm the proficiency of developers and integrators in various aspects of TYPO3 CMS.
 TYPO3 has an official certification strategy.